GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Powerful and flexible GraphQL server for WordPress.
-Access any piece of data (posts, users, comments, tags, categories, etc) from your app via a GraphQL API.
+Access any piece of data (posts, users, comments, tags, etc) from your app via a GraphQL API.

 == Description ==